apache/incubator-kie-tools/packages/dmn-marshaller-backend-compatibility-tester/README.md

 To execute a specific JBang script present in this module you must:

 - Import the `"@kie-tools/dmn-marshaller-backend-compatibility-tester"` dependency;
-- Import the `executeDMNValidationScript` or `executeDMNSemanticComparisonScript` in your JS/TS file;
+- Import the `executeDMNValidation` or `executeDMNSemanticComparison` in your JS/TS file;
-- Execute one of the above scripts passing its required args: eg. `executeDMNSemanticComparisonScript(args...)`
+- Call one of the above function passing its required parameters.
 - For the precise args list, please check inside the Java Class Script of your interest and take note of all `@Option` annotated fields.